Bwa

 - Youth Leadership Roles

-- Youth are increasingly taking on leadership roles in community projects and cultural preservation efforts, fostering a sense of responsibility and innovation.
+- Youth are beginning to take on leadership roles in community development and cultural projects.

 - Innovation And Startups

-- There is a budding interest in startups, particularly in areas like sustainable agriculture and cultural tourism, driven by young entrepreneurs.
+- Innovation is emerging in areas like sustainable agriculture and crafts.

 - Festivals And Celebrations

-- Festivals are integral to Bwa culture, celebrating agricultural cycles, spiritual events, and community milestones with music, dance, and feasting.
+- Festivals are central to Bwa culture, celebrating agricultural cycles and spiritual beliefs.

 - Traditional Medicine Practices